se-edu/rcs/README.md

 * Add a text file `{YourName}.txt` to the `users` folder e.g. `users/JayYong.txt`.
 Add some content to the file.
   Commit the changes.
 Suggested commit message `Add {YourName}.txt`

-  >It's common practice to write commit message in emperative mood.<br>
+  >It's common practice to write commit message in imperative mood.<br>
   e.g. `Add abc.txt` rather than `Added abc.txt` or `Adding abc.txt`.
 * Push the commit to your fork.
 * Create a PR from your fork to this repo.
 The PR name should be `Added YourFileName.txt` e.g. `Added JayYong.txt`.